 Lost in Love was the fourth studio album by Air Supply in Australia and the first to hit the charts in North America, it contained no less than three bona fide hits, and would cast the template for the duo’s future success, with a combination of easy-listening melodies and romantic lyrics set to sculpted, seamless, light orchestration.
 Lyrically Graham Russell would stick closely to a constant theme of the starry-eyed troubadour, reflecting on matters of the heart.
 The universal nature of this romanticism, frequently about the unrequited love of a guy who doesn’t get the girl, or even a second chance to prove the depth of his feelings, contributed to the band’s wide appeal.
-Their song titles alone evoked the sentimentalism that became the group’s hall mark – All Out Of Love, Lost In Love, Making Love Out Of Nothing At All, were but three of the eleven songs that Air Supply would take into the US top 40 charts that included the word “love” in the title.
+Their song titles alone evoked the sentimentalism that became the group’s hall mark – All Out Of Love, Lost In Love, Making Love Out Of Nothing At All, were but three of the seven songs that Air Supply would take into the US top 40 charts that included the word “love” in the title.

 The title song by Graham Russell from the album, previously released here in 1979, had been re-recorded and remixed and once released as a single in the US became the international breakthrough hit for the firmly middle-of-the-road Air Supply.
 The cover art looked like a futuristic pyramidal time machine with band members staring skywards awaiting the arrival of aliens, but they were just posing in front of the Tropical Centre of the Sydney Botanical Gardens, which was generally regarded as having all the architectural charm of a Tardis, was much derided by locals, fell into disuse, and was demolished in 2015.